 Keeping it fresh – Store in a container with all of the pieces joined together to keep the custard from forming a crust.
 I place bake paper or tinfoil under it and lay a few paper towels over it to absorb any moisture in the container which will cause the pastry to go soggy.
 Lasts for 2 days tops, it will keep longer but I find it starts to get that “fridgy” taste, but don’t worry it’ll be definitely be gone by 2 days!!

-The thickened custard I used for this is also an easy filling to do for fruit flans/tarts, I’ve done a seperate post here.
+The thickened custard I used for this is also an easy filling to do for fruit flans/tarts, I’ve done a separate post here.